SwamitJadhav/Customized_Virtual_File_System-Replica_of_Linux_File_System-/Readme.md

-# Marvellous CVFS - Architecture Documentation
+# Linux CVFS - Architecture Documentation

-This document provides a detailed architectural overview of the Marvellous Custom Virtual File System (CVFS), explaining its design principles, components, and data flow.
+This document provides a detailed architectural overview of the Linux Custom Virtual File System (CVFS), explaining its design principles, components, and data flow.

 ## Table of Contents